 When an employee receives an offer of employment from another company, a manager’s first instinct may be to offer the employee a higher salary if they stay, especially if they are a top-performer for the company.
 Unfortunately, this sometimes assigns a salary to the employee that is out of line with other employees within the same job role.
 In this regard, the manager may be averting a perceived issue today but could be creating future issues of unfair pay complaints.

 Using technology for compensation management allows the employee’s manager and HR to avoid instinctive decisions that can be costly for the company.
-The information stored in a compensation management system can quickly compare an employee’s salary to the rest of his / her team and colleagues.
-In addition, if the compensation system also stores each employee’s performance history, the manager and HR can quickly determine whether a counter-offer is justified and what the counter offer amount should be.
+The information stored in a compensation management system can quickly compare an employee’s salary to the rest of his / her team and colleagues and to industry norms.
+If the compensation system also stores each employee’s performance history, and market benchmarks, the manager and HR can quickly determine whether a counter-offer is justified and what the counter offer amount should be.
+In addition, use of predictive analytics can identify employees whose compensation may leave them at risk for attrition, and provide an opportunity to retain and motivate those employees.

 In today’s business world, equal pay for equal work has become such a huge issue for all companies that the use of technology to manage compensation can help keep companies out of the courts and out of negative media stories.
 Pay equity is a very visible issue with an average of 1,000 pay discrimination charges every year since 1997.
 Avoiding the fines associated with these charges can easily justify the purchase of such technology.